Second Anglo-Maratha War: War

 This act on the part of the Peshwa, their nominal overlord, horrified and disgusted the Maratha chieftains; in particular, the Scindia rulers of Gwalior and the Bhonsale rulers of Nagpur and Berar contested the agreement.

-The British strategy included Arthur Wellesley securing the Deccan Plateau, Lake taking Doab and then Delhi, Powell entering Bundelkhand, Murray taking Badoch, and Harcourt neutralizing Bihar.
+The British strategy included Maj.
+Gen. Arthur Wellesley securing the Deccan Plateau, Lt.
+Gen. Gerard Lake taking Doab and then Delhi, Powell entering Bundelkhand, Murray taking Badoch, and Harcourt neutralizing Bihar.
 The British had available over 53,000 men to help accomplish their goals.

 With the logistic assembly of his army complete (24,000 men in total) Wellesley gave the order to break camp and attack the nearest Maratha fort on 8 August 1803.
 On the same day he took the walled Pettah of Ahmednagar (town adjacent to the fort) by escalade.

 The Ahmednagar Fort surrendered on 12 August after an infantry attack had exploited an artillery-made breach in the wall.
 With the pettah and fort now in British control Wellesley was able to extend control southwards to the river Godavari.

-In September 1803, Scindia forces lost to Lord Gerard Lake at Delhi and to Wellesley at Assaye.
+In September 1803, Scindia forces lost to Lake at Delhi and to Wellesley at Assaye.
 On 18 October, British forces took the pettah of Asirgarh Fort with a loss of two killed and five wounded.
 The fort's garrison subsequently surrendered on the 21st after the attackers had erected a battery.
 British artillery pounded ancient ruins used by Scindia forces as forward operating bases, eroding their control.
 In November, Lake defeated another Scindia force at Laswari, followed by Wellesley's victory over Bhonsle forces at Argaon (now Adgaon) on 29 November 1803.

 Conclusion

 On 17 December 1803, Raghoji II Bhonsale of Nagpur signed the Treaty of Deogaon in Odisha with the British after the Battle of Argaon and gave up the province of Cuttack (which included Mughal and the coastal part of Odisha, Garjat/the princely states of Odisha, Balasore Port, parts of Midnapore district of West Bengal).

-On 30 December 1803, the Daulat Scindia signed the Treaty of Surji-Anjangaon with the British after the Battle of Assaye and Battle of Laswari and ceded to the British, Hisar, Panipat, Rohtak, Rewari, Gurgaon, Ganges-Jumna Doab, the Delhi-Agra region, parts of Bundelkhand, Broach, some districts of Gujarat and the fort of Ahmmadnagar.
+On 30 December 1803, the Daulat Scindia signed the Treaty of Surji-Anjangaon with the British after the Battle of Assaye and Battle of Laswari and ceded to the British, Hisar, Panipat, Rohtak, Rewari, Gurgaon, Ganges-Jamuna Doab, the Delhi-Agra region, parts of Bundelkhand, Broach, some districts of Gujarat and the fort of Ahmadnagar.